Leffell-Space/Arduino_Main_Weather_Balloon/README.md

 # Leffell High Altitude Balloon Main Arduino Code

-This project is currently in the process of being assembled.
-Other code from other components can be found eleswhere in the [Leffell-Space](https://github.com/orgs/Leffell-Space/repositories) organization and we are in the process of adding code from those separate repositories to this one.
-This is will be the final code that gets launched.
+This project is in the process of being assembled.
+Code from other components can be found elsewhere in the [Leffell-Space](https://github.com/orgs/Leffell-Space/repositories) organization, and we are adding code from those separate repositories to this one.
+This will be the final code that gets launched.

 ## Features

 - Collects temperature, humidity, and pressure data
 - Tracks balloon location using GPS
+- Records high-quality flight footage
 - Transmits data wirelessly to a ground station

 ## Components